 This is what the Lord says: “Heaven is my throne, and the earth is my footstool.
 Could you build me a temple as good as that?
 Could you build me such a resting place?
 My hands have made both heaven and earth; they and everything in them are mine.
 I, the Lord, have spoken!
 “I will bless those who have humble and contrite hearts, who tremble at my word.
 Isaiah 66:1-5 NLT

-For over eight years, Antelope Hills Christian Church has been giving away furniture to anyone in need in the local communities.
+For over nine years, Antelope Hills Christian Church has been giving away furniture to anyone in need in the local communities.
 Hundreds of pieces of furniture, appliances, medical equipment and household furnishings have been given away in the past few years.
 What started humbly in our church parsonage has expanded into rental space at the CAMA/Connection building in the town of Canby.
 Donations are accepted from the communities and passed along through advertising on social media and through local agencies.
-More information about this vital and growing ministry or about volunteering to help or serve with us is available by contacting Pastor Steve at email@example.com or by calling the church.
+More information about this vital and growing ministry or about volunteering to help or serve with us is available by contacting Pastor Steve at firstname.lastname@example.org or by calling the church at 507-223-5626.
+We are open on Mondays from 9:00 am to 3:00 pm and on Wednesday mornings 8:00 to 9:00 am.
+Pastor Steve can also be reached at 605-881-9024.

 It was a great evening at our Beef Stew Supper fundraiser along with the Silent Auction which was held on September 12th at Our Saviour's Lutheran Church.
 A huge "Thank You" to Our Saviour's Lutheran Church for graciously granting us the use of their church facilities and to Bruce and Juli Wornson who were the chefs.
 Special Thanks as well to Danielle Frazeur who was the coordinator of the event, Renee Frazeur and Jane Goplen who managed the Auction and all the many helpers, preparation, decorating, and serving crews from church who made this event a great evening and a great success.
 Many thanks also to many individuals in the community and in our church family for your generous support in donating prizes, attending the auction and for your bidding on the items in the auction.